|

 Instead they design their funds in order to expose investors to key risk

-factors (which have been shown to be associated with higher long-term
+factors (which have been shown to be associated with better long-term

 performance).
 Stocks are picked in a mechanical fashion in order to